Assisted Living or Residential Care

-People who need assistance on a daily basis may consider moving into an assisted living residence or a licensed residential care facility.
-Both types of accommodation are regulated under the Community Care and Assisted Living Act; however there are some key differences between them.
+People who need assistance on a daily basis may consider moving into an assisted living residence or a licensed community care facility.
+Both types of accommodation are regulated under the Community Care and Assisted Living Act; however, there are some key differences between them.

 What is the Difference Between Assisted Living and a Licensed Residential Facility?

 Assisted living residences and licensed residential care facilities both provide housing and services.

 - The number and level of services provided on a daily basis;

 - The number of staff to assist people;

 - Whether a person is able to make decisions on their own behalf; and,

 - Whether a person can evacuate safely and independently in an emergency.

 Assisted living residences are intended for persons who are independent and require day-to-day assistance in one or two areas (e.g. medications, bathing or life skills).
 People in licensed residential care may require more assistance on a daily basis and with complex health care needs.